“We travel, some of us forever, to seek other places, other lives, other souls.” – Anais Nin

 Mornings in the island can be very hot (temperatures can reach 40 degrees Celsius), but the heat doesn’t stop me for jogging 5 km on the main island road.

 I was intrigued at the beginning why people will honk at me on a portion of the road.
 It wasn’t me, but the spirits!
 On this area, on one side of the road, is a Buddhist spirit house with statues representing exotic animals such as tigers, lions and zebras, and other figurines and symbols.
-The motorbikes and cars will honk two times when passing in front of the spirit house to show respect to the souls living in this area.
+The motorbikes and cars will honk two times when passing by the spirit house to show respect to the gone souls that used to live in this area.

 Always riding a motorbike without any training is an adventure for me.
-My second time riding a motorbike ended with an accident.
-I slipped and I felt on a muddy, off road.
+My second time riding a motorbike ended with a small accident.
+The motorbike slipped and I felt on a muddy, off road.
 Painful, but I recovered.
+No more motorbikes for me!

-First time driving a car on the left side of the road!
+First time driving a car on the left side of the road, what is the rule in Thailand.

 It is so easy to forget on what side of the road you should be here.
 A couple of times on some lonely roads, at the beginning, I found myself driving on the wrong lane in a dreamy mood, even questioning what that incoming car is doing on my lane!
 Time to wake up, got another dose of caffeine and switched the brain hemispheres.
 It worked!